Updated by Gavin Phillips on 04/22/2017

 It’s simple logic.
 If you switch your phone off, it doesn’t have to look for Wi-Fi networks, hop on a 4G network or even mark its location on GPS.
 Since the phone is turned off, the battery has to do nothing but charge itself.
 An alternative proposition is to put your phone on Airplane Mode to speed up the charging process, but you must refrain from using it while it’s charging — your screen is the biggest battery drain.

-This is the easiest advice to follow but most people will ignore it because we fear, “What if someone wants to get in touch with me and my phone isn’t turned on?”
+This is the easiest advice to follow but most people will ignore it through fear.
+“What if someone wants to get in touch with me and my phone isn’t turned on?”
 If you need to receive calls, keep your cellular reception enabled, and switch off everything else, especially your data connection (3G/4G).
 Also, turn your screen’s brightness to its lowest setting and keep the screen off for as long as possible.

 Use The Right Power Adapter and Cable

 It’s also important to use the right cable with your power adapter.
-Again, it’s best to stick with what you have got in the box.
+Again, it’s best to stick with what you received in the box.

 Use A Wall Plug Point, Not A USB Port